Spinning wheel making

 Issues affecting the viability of the craft

-- There is an upsurge in knitting and weaving and there are a number of small multinational suppliers of spinning and weaving equipment that meet the demand.
+- Market issues: There is an upsurge in knitting and weaving and there are a number of small multinational suppliers of spinning and weaving equipment that meet the demand.
 These companies tend to use modern materials and high end equipment to make an acceptable product at a competitive price.

 Craftspeople currently known